deltachat/deltachat-pages/en/help.md

-If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not End-to-End-encrypted.
+If the involved e-mail servers support [MTA-STS](https://datatracker.ietf.org/doc/html/rfc8461) then transport encryption will be enforced in all inter e-mail server communications in which case Delta Chat communications will never be exposed in cleartext to the network even if the message was not end-to-end-encrypted.

-Note that maintaining End-to-End-encryption on top of TLS encryption is highly advisable because it provides safety between your device and a contact's device, irrespective of any hops over potentially compromised e-mail servers.
+Note that maintaining end-to-end encryption on top of TLS encryption is highly advisable because it provides safety between your device and a contact's device, irrespective of any hops over potentially compromised e-mail servers.